Our Camp Staff

 Andrew Thomson, Men's Assistant Coach

 Thomson joined the staff in the summer of 2017 as the assistant men's tennis coach.
 A 2010 graduate of Middlebury, he returns to Vermont after one year at UNC Charlotte where he was an assistant coach.
 The West Bloomfield, Michigan native graduated from Middlebury with a degree in economics and psychology.
+He helped guide the team to the 2018 NCAA Team Championship in his first year back at Middlebury as a coach.

 Prior to coaching at Charlotte, Thomson spent five seasons in California simultaneously pursuing his masters and doctorate degrees in positive developmental psychology in addition to working as an assistant coach.
 From 2014-16, Thomson was an assistant women's tennis coach at Claremont Mudd Scripps, earning the ITA West Region Assistant Coach of the Year honors in 2016.
 Prior to joining CMS, Thomson spent one season as the assistant men's and women's tennis coach at Whittier and three seasons as the assistant men's tennis coach at Pomona Pitzer.